chrisgrieser/shimmering-focus/README.md

   - [Input Mono](https://input.djr.com/) as monospace font for code
   - [Optima](https://en.wikipedia.org/wiki/Optima) as humanist font for heading
   - [Crimson Pro](https://fonts.google.com/specimen/Crimson+Pro) as serif font for Longform notes
-- Minor coloring of bold in dark mode to make it more readable, since bold in dark mode is harder to distinguish form normal text than  in light mode
+- Underlining of bold in dark mode to make it more readable, since in dark mode bold is harder to distinguish form normal text than in light mode.
+Can be turned off via [Style Settings Plugin](https://github.com/mgmeyers/obsidian-style-settings/).
 - Slightly thicker lines (icons, hr, tables, etc.)
 - Plugin names in the Command Palette are moved to the right and more visually distinct